 To help you choose, we have included both a non-technical explanation and a non-technical analogy below.
-In the analogy, we compare the different types of hosting plans with an Olympic-sized swimming pool.
+We compare the different types of hosting plans with an Olympic-sized swimming pool in the analogy.
 To get a full understanding, you may want to read both.
 Please click on the links below to jump to a section.

 Shared Web Hosting

 This is the basic type of hosting which most people will want.
-You will be able to host more than one website and enjoy HostGator's award-winning 24/7/365 support available through phone, email, and live chat.
+You will be able to host more than one website and enjoy HostGator's award-winning 24/7/365 support.

-The main point of upgrading to a VPS from a shared or reseller account would be for flexibility in software installations, Apache configurations, and other custom software (ventrilo, ffmpeg).
+The main point of upgrading to a VPS from a shared or reseller account would be flexibility in software installations, Apache configurations, and other custom software (Ventrilo, FFmpeg).
 A VPS also provides more freedom to send emails and stream media.
 A VPS is not a solution to an overly resource-intensive account.

 This is the most powerful type of hosting, which meets the requirements and needs of big businesses.
 Dedicated server owners can sell hosting services for profit, and you can choose the server specifications and environment.
-If you have heavy traffic, a very popular site, or a large customer database, then consider Dedicated Hosting.
+If you have heavy traffic, a very popular site, or a large customer database, consider Dedicated Hosting.
 A dedicated server also provides more freedom to send emails and stream media.
-You will also be able to host more than one website and enjoy HostGator's award-winning 24/7/365 support available through phone, email, and live chat.
+You will also be able to host more than one website and enjoy HostGator's award-winning 24/7/365 support.

 Think of a hosting server like an Olympic-size swimming pool.
 Not everyone needs an expensive, giant Olympic-size pool.
 So, it's nice to have cheaper options which may suffice.